 Instead of strolling, increase your walking speed and brisk walk.
 Brisk walking is a moderate-intensity activity that counts towards your goal of

-150 minutes of moderate physical activity per week.
+150 to 300 minutes of moderate aerobic physical activity per week.

 When brisk walking, your breathing and heart rate should increase slightly, and you should be able to chit-chat but not sing.
 You can start slow by brisk walking for 10 to 20 minutes first, before building it up to at least 30 minutes a day.

 Use a pedometer (on your phone or tracker) to monitor your number of steps and distance covered.
 Keep a log and challenge yourself to keep breaking records.

 Want more motivation?
 Grab your buddies for a friendly competition to see who can take the most steps.
 The winner gets to pick something from their favourite stall as a prize.